SOLIDWORKS PDM: What are the real costs of losing data?

 - Connected contributors and collaborators worldwide

-- Automated CAD data conversion into single format
+- Automated CAD data conversion into a single format

 - Kept project on time and on budget

-Implementing a formal PDM solution such as SOLIDWORKS Enterprise PDM (EPDM) eliminates the operational issues of losing or misplacing product data and mitigates the potential impacts described above.
+Implementing a formal PDM solution such as SOLIDWORKS PDM Professional eliminates the operational costs of losing or misplacing product data and mitigates the potential impacts described above.
 You extend the reach of your 3D design environment—locally or remotely, from engineering through manufacturing—to share information, collaborate on designs, and automatically protect design data with integrated tracking and version control.
 Companies can expect to realize the benefits of shortening design cycles, getting to market faster, and reducing development costs.

 Keep your projects on schedule: Shorten time to market

-An enterprise product data management system such as SOLIDWORKS EPDM helps you take control of your data to enhance collaboration and innovation.
-With SOLIDWORKS EPDM, you can dramatically reduce the time you spend searching for parts, assemblies, and drawings.
+An enterprise product data management system such as SOLIDWORKS PDM Professional helps you take control of your data to enhance collaboration and innovation.
+With SOLIDWORKS PDM Professional, you can dramatically reduce the time you spend searching for parts, assemblies, and drawings.
 Focus your design organization on product innovation with tools to quickly and efficiently find, share, and reuse data.